alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Countdown change event

-Triggered when the countdown changes`onChange`event.
+When the countdown changes, the 'onChange' event will be triggered.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';